 Abhyanga mitigates vata dosha, promotes strength, improves sleep quality, increases the firmness of the hairs and boost growth in children.
 It also improves skin tone and tactile sensation.
 Therefore, you must massage your body on a daily basis.

 It is also useful in the prevention and treatment of body pains, tiredness, debility and old age disability.

 Which oil should I use for Massage?

-Yoga Ratnakar recommends the use of mustard oil for Abhyanga or any of medicated ayurvedic oils.
+Yoga Ratnakar recommends the use of mustard oil, fragrance oils and ayurvedic medicated oils for Abhyanga or any of medicated ayurvedic oils.